smolijar/gitwiki-thesis/src/analysis/user-access.md

 Which means UNIX user on a machine with running `sshd` [@openbsd:sshd] can control what command is executed for key authenticated users, which can be used to run different shell, modify the environment or as in this case, to forbid user to run anything except this single program, which is gitolite-shell with fixed username argument.

-This is important for the further discussion of authentication, inasmuch as this makes other than key based authentication impossible to use.
+This is important for the further discussion of authentication, inasmuch as this makes other than the key based authentication impossible to use.

 #### Authorization

 Gitolite authorization runs in two steps.
-We know how it got here as mentioned before in SSH authentication.
+We know how it got here as mentioned before in SSH authentication in this section.

 ![Gitolite two step authorization](./src/assets/diagram/gitolite){#fig:gitolite width=300}

 This process is depicted on diagram @fig:gitolite.
-The activity diagram, though simplifying the details to display higher order concepts, contains all essential components in the communication for the demonstration of discussed issue.
+The activity diagram, though simplifying the details to display the higher order concepts, contains all the essential components in the communication for the demonstration of the discussed issue.
 The diagram presumes that SSH authentication succeeds.

-First step is `gitolite-shell` run with username and repository name, supplied via SSH.
+The first step is to run the `gitolite-shell` with the username and the repository name, supplied via SSH.
-Here, Gitolite can deny the access, because it already knows the authenticated username, as well as repository name and action (is it a read action, like `git fetch`, or write like `git push`).
+Here, Gitolite can deny the access, because it already knows the authenticated username, as well as the repository name and the action (is it a read action, like `git fetch`, or write like `git push`).
 If Gitolite does not deny access at this point, Git standard command is invoked, e.g. `git-upload-pack` for cloning or pulling form a repository.

-For read operations the first step would also be its final.
+For the read operations the first step would also be its final.
-However that is not true for writing operations such as `push`.
+However that is not true for the writing operations such as `push`.
-For that after `gitolite-shell` command passes, `git-recieve-pack` is invoked instead.
+For that after the `gitolite-shell` command passes, `git-recieve-pack` is invoked instead.
-This receives and applies data from the initial push, which eventually triggers `update` hook.
+This receives and applies the data from the initial push, which eventually triggers an `update` hook.
 The hook does additional checks for each updated ref and may partially or totally abort the update by exiting with an error.

 ## Authentication

-Now, knowing how the underlaying authorization layer works, we can safety say, it has been theoretically conceptually taken care of.
+Now, knowing how the underlaying authorization layer works, we can safety say that it has been theoretically conceptually taken care of.
 We know its power and its limits.
 We know that user is authenticated via SSH key-pair authentication.
-Can we bring the same concept to the web?
+Can the same concept be brought to the web?

 Though not technically impossible, it is not definitely a standard approach for authentication on web.
 If this caught your attention, I suggest you read [@security:key-auth] for further details.
-The main problem of the issue is access to the local files from JS in browser and using browser extension for that, as suggested in [@security:key-auth] seems like a terrible idea for many reasons, e.g. cross browser support and _requirement_ of user extension for something as everyday as user authentication.
+The main problem of the issue is the access to the local files from JS in the browser and using the browser extension for that, as suggested in [@security:key-auth] seems like a terrible idea for many reasons, e.g. cross browser support and _requirement_ of user extension for something as everyday as user authentication.

 For the solution we must think outside the box (and perhaps take a peep how similar services handle the exact same issue).
 If we cannot authenticate user via key-pair, yet must ensure the user, no matter the authentication method, is correctly paired with the key-pair, then we cannot have the key-pair before the first authentication, as in case of SSH.
-Let us use standard ways of authentication on web and let the user upload their public key via web application, performing an authorized request under the identity of authenticated user.
+Let us use the standard ways of authentication on the web and let the user upload their public key via a web application, performing an authorized request under the identity of authenticated user.

 This solution is used by giants amongst SCM services like GitHub [@github], GitLab [@gitlab] or BitBucket [@bitbucket].

 ## Summary

 We have successfully gone through possible ways to approach user access.
-I found it imperative to discuss this issue, since e.g. authentication method might very easily alter the requirements in next section.
+I found it imperative to discuss this issue, since e.g. authentication method might very easily alter the requirements in the next section.